KamiKeys/KamiKeys/README.md

 ### Hello there! 👋

-My name is Javier Amado, Android Developer Student
+My name is Javier Amado, .NET developer and content creator

 I am passionate about learning and sharing my knowledge with others on my social networks.

-- 🔭 I am currently studying in my last year as a backend developer with Android
+- 🔭 I’m currently working as backend developer with .NET
-- 🌱 I’m currently learning Kotlin, delving into SQL and Flutter
+- 🌱 I’m currently learning MAUI, delving into Kotlin and Flutter
-- 💬 Ask me about Android development, sql queries, brainstorm...
+- 💬 Ask me about Apps development, sql queries, brainstorm...
 - ⚡ More about me: I love learning new things, tabletop role-playing games, reading, and video games.

 ## Used